 For NIW application, USCIS will not accept an education evaluation to determine an equivalency to a Bachelor Degree.
 USCIS has determined that five years of progressive experience in a specialty after obtaining the Bachelor Degree will be considered an equivalent to a Master Degree.

-4. National Interest Waiver Requirements - the Three-Prong Test for Alien Applicants of National Interest Waiver
+4. National Interest Waiver Requirements - the Three-Prong Test for Matter of NYSDOT and Matter of Dhanasar

 The Immigration Act requires that all aliens seeking to qualify as having exceptional ability to show that their presence in the United States would substantially benefit prospectively the national economy, cultural or educational interests or welfare of the United States, and adds the additional test of "national interest" to those who wish the job offer waiver.
 Neither Congress nor USCIS defined the term "national interest" in either the Immigration Act or the regulations, in order to leave the application of this test as flexible as possible.